aditya18007/config/README.md

 ## Package Manager
 * apt: Easy to use and well supported package manager.
 * There are large resources for apt on internet.
-*
 ## Desktop Environment
-* i3 and GNOME are my favourite environments
+* GNOME is my favourite.
+*  Beautiful and minimalist.

 ## Applications
 * I use only four applications : Terminal, Web browser, text editor, Typora